-Is finding unusual things to do in Rome a futile task?
+A gorgeous collection of unusual things to do in Rome

 I'm not sure who runs the official ledger of world's most visited city and catalogue of iconic sights but when I do track them down, I'm betting that Rome is high on the list.